openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 *Note*: We proposed adding the CRD and admission plugin (which pevents delete) to the cluster version operator and it was decided that they would be better placed within OLM.
 We would prefer not to create a separate operator for a CRD and admission plugin as that would require a repository and release engineering.
 We're requesting feedback on where to put these resources.

-#### Install
+#### Provision

 Create an `Alive` object during installation.

+How this happens remains unknown.
+We do not wish to create an entire second level operator just to deploy this resource.
+We do not wish to stuff it into the CVO.
+Some kind of mechanism to a CRD and CR manifest into the release repo seems most likley.

 #### Upgrade

 Create an `Alive` object for existing clusters.

+If the resource is carried in the release image, this should handle the upgrade case.

-#### Uninstall
+#### Deprovision

-Projects that initiate teardown of OpenShift clusters externally should make use of this CR if they would like to avoid issues with dangling resources.
+Best practice for entities that provision/deprovision clusters (openshift-install, Hive, managed offerings from cloud partners) would be to make use of this deletion to allow in-cluster resources to clean up.
+However we accept that this is a best effort, opt-in solution, and not all implementations will make use of it. (leaving them no worse off than they are today)

+The best practice would then become:

-  1. Delete the Alive custom resource.
+  1. Delete the Alive custom resource before destroying the cluster itself.
-  1. Wait a period of time to allow operators to complete their teardown.
+  1. Wait a period of time to allow the process to complete.
-  1. If the cluster is not reachable, proceed with normal cluster teardown regardless of the potential dangling resources.
-  1. If timeout is hit and the Alive resource still exists, proceed with teardown regardless of the potential dangling resources.
+  1. If the Alive resource successfully disappears before the timeout, proceed with normal cluster teardown.

-These steps would need to be taken in openshift-install and Hive, ARO, ROKS, etc.

-An openshift-install implementation would be exposed by a new command line flag, and fail hard if the timeout is hit.
-User would need to re-run to keep trying, or omit the flag to proceed anyhow.

-We accept that some clusters will be provisioned with tooling that does not respect this and possibly orphan resources.
-This is a best effort opt-in solution.
+  1. If the Alive resource does not disappear before the time out, each implementation will need to make their own decision on how to proceed. (log remaining finalizers and proceed regardless, or fail and require manual intervention / retries)
+    1. We expect that `openshift-install destroy cluster` will add a new command line flag to initiate Alive teardown, and will fail if it does not complete in time requiring the user to run without the flag or manually investigate and correct the problem.

 ### Risks and Mitigations

+We are unsure of the value in implementing this purely in OpenShift.
+It may make sense to bring to sig-cloud or sig-cluster-lifecycle for consideration, allowing the broader Kubernetes ecosystem to make use of it.
+In theory, it may also help in Kubernetes itself in cleanup of things like Service load balancers.

 ## Design Details